oneforawe/code-practice/JavaScript/digital-clock/README.md

 ## Notes on uploading a build version for hosting demos

 Here are some notes to myself.
-To host a react-app demo,
+To host a react-app demo:
-1. edit the `package.json` file,
+1. Edit the `package.json` file: add `"homepage": "./"`, so part of the file contents go...
-2. create a `build` folder/version,
-3. compress the `build` folder,
-4. upload that compressed `build` folder to the host server, extract/uncompress the contents, and change the folder name and link to it appropriately.

-Add `"homepage": "./"` to the `package.json` file.
-Specifically, change a part of it...
   * from:
     `"name": "package-name",`
     `"version": "0.1.0",`
     `"private": true,`
   * to:
     `"name": "package-name",`
     `"version": "0.1.0",`
     `"homepage": "./",`
     `"private": true,`

-Create a `build` version:
+2. Create a `build` folder/version:
   * Run `npm run build` in the shell, in the react-app top `package-name` folder.

-Compress the `build` folder.
+3. Compress the `build` folder:
   * `tar -zcvf package-name.tar.gz build`
   * To uncompress: `tar -zxvf package-name.tar.gz`
   * To view table of contents: `tar -tvf package-name.tar.gz`

-Upload-to and extract the package in the host server (eg, in `public_html/demos`).
+4. Upload the `package-name.tar.gz` file to the host server (eg, in `public_html/demos`)and extract / uncompress it there, renaming the `build` folder linking to it appropriately.